cxponxtu/devops_2/README.md

 - Workflow consists of jobs and job is defined with steps.
 - This workflow is triggered whenever there is commit on repo.
 - To upload the images, login is needed which is done by `docker/login-action@v3` action using PAT(Personal Accesss Token) stored in Github secrets.
-- Instead of intalling `nodejs` and `npm` for each services, they are installed in `alpine_node` image and it is used for building service images.
+- Instead of installing `nodejs` and `npm` for each services, they are installed in `alpine_node` image and it is used for building service images.